 For more information, see Microsoft.NET.Sdk.Publish.

-dotnet publish supports KUDU apis to publish to Azure from any platform.
-Visual Studio publish does support the KUDU APIs but it's supported by websdk for cross plat publish to Azure.
+dotnet publish supports Kudu APIs to publish to Azure from any platform.
+Visual Studio publish supports the Kudu APIs, but it's supported by WebSDK for cross-platform publish to Azure.

-Add a publish profile to Properties/PublishProfiles folder with the following content:
+Add a publish profile to the Properties/PublishProfiles folder with the following content:

 <Project> <PropertyGroup> <PublishProtocol>Kudu</PublishProtocol> <PublishSiteName>nodewebapp</PublishSiteName> <UserName>username</UserName> <Password>password</Password> </PropertyGroup> </Project>

-Running the following command zips up the publish contents and publish it to Azure using the KUDU APIs:
+Run the following command to zip up the publish contents and publish it to Azure using the Kudu APIs:

 dotnet publish /p:PublishProfile=Azure /p:Configuration=Release

 Set the following MSBuild properties when using a publish profile:

 When publishing with a profile named FolderProfile, either of the commands below can be executed:

 msbuild /p:DeployOnBuild=true /p:PublishProfile=FolderProfile